 October 16, 2013

 Today it rained all night.
 It seems that on every trek in Nepal I get lots of rain or a snowstorm.
 I am curious how long it was going to rain?
+I was unaware of the Cyclone that parked itself over the Bay of Bengal and was causing all the rain.
 For breakfast we had chapattis, omelets and tea.

 Today seems like a watershed day.
 It rained all day and the walking in the rain was not good.
 There we many leeches and slippery rocks.
 The rain was very heavy at times.
 It rained all day without a break, relentlessly.
 We did not reach our destination due to the rain.
 We stopped one hour short of our destination in a home of a local family.
 It was just a shitty day all around.
 At lunch we stopped at a house by the trail.
 Sangey parked my wet and sorry ass upstairs in a huge room.
 I sat there by myself.
 We are in the process of working out how we will interact.

 Sangey's lack of English makes our communication difficult and I cannot explain my intent well to him.
 He is overzealous and checks on me all the time though.
-He also walks with me through this shitty weather in the rain, leeches and all so God bless him.
+He also walks with me through this shitty weather in the rain, leeches and all so God bless him as he is an angel of a man.
 It feels like I am five and have my dad with me.

-It is interesting for me to observe how my mind tries to control it all, the process, the flow and the outcome.
+On every trek, it is interesting for me to observe how my mind tries to control it all at the beginning, the process, the flow and the outcome.
 The rain presents a good opportunity to test this attachment to control, as I cannot control the weather.
-I do not know how long the rains will last and when they will end.
+I do not know how long the rains will last and when they would end.
 My mind tries to grasp some control, it needs certainty.
 Check the forecast, call someone, do something!
 It is difficult to just let go and accept the natural flow without the certainty of outcome.
 I cannot quit this trek, as it would be giving in to the need for control.
 This process enslaves me at home as all the time I have this compulsive need to control.
 So there you have it, no quitting despite the continuous rain and the uncertainty.

 The conditions here are very poor compared to other parts of Nepal.
 There are no vegetables or eggs available for purchase even though we walk through farms each day.
 Perhaps they need to keep all the produce for themselves?
 I am an outsider here and the people I meet look at me with much curiosity just as I look at them.
 Two strange worlds collide.